 An application has two activities.
-Activity A only requires EAN13 barcodes to be scanned.
-Activity B only requires MSR card data.
-Profile B is configured to only scan EAN13 barcodes and is left unassociated.
-Profile M is configured to only accept MSR input and is left unassociated.
-When Activity A launches it uses SwitchToProfile to activate Profile B. Similarly, when Activity B launches it uses switchToProfile to activate Profile M.
+Activity A only requires EAN13 bar codes to be scanned.
+Activity B only requires Code 128 bar codes to be scanned.
+Profile EAN13 is configured to only scan EAN13 bar codes and is left unassociated.
+Profile Code128 is configured to scan Code 128 and is left unassociated.
+When Activity A launches it uses SwitchToProfile to activate Profile EAN13.
+Similarly, when Activity B launches it uses switchToProfile Code128.